Aalto student finds success at Hyères

-“I am very happy and confused about the prize,” Korkeila says.
+“I am very happy and confused about the prize,” Korkeila says, in a release.
 “The jury encouraged me to follow my own path, to listen to myself.”

 Korkeila was selected among the competition’s 10 finalists earlier this spring.
 Photographer Sofia Okkonen was one of the finalists in photography, and an Aalto alumna Eeva Rönkä in accessories.

 Fashion professor Pirjo Hirvonen says she’s excited and proud of all the students.

 “The competition is very high and the students work so hard with their collections,” she notes.
 “Finnish fashion design has established a high international level.”